reznakt/svglab/README.md

   - typed attributes
   - runtime validation thanks to [pydantic](https://pypi.org/project/pydantic/)
 - Support for all [beautifulsoup4](https://pypi.org/project/beautifulsoup4/) parsers (e.g., `html.parser`, `lxml`, `html5lib`)
+- SVG can be rendered into a raster image using [resvg](https://lib.rs/crates/resvg)
+- Support for calculating the bounding box and mask of an element
+- Support for applying transformations in the `transform` attribute ("reification")

 ```mermaid
 ---